useModalController

 Creating Modals

-Showing a modal is done through the show or confirm method
+Showing a modal is done through the create method

 HTML